 Instructions

-When you're ready to prepare the fillets, remove from the refrigerator and allow the fillets to come up to room temperature for about 15 minutes.
+- When you're ready to prepare the fillets, remove from the refrigerator and let the fish come up to room temperature for about 15 minutes.
 Remove the fillets from the marinade and let some of the excess marinade drip off of the fillets.
-You want to keep the flavor in the fish, but remove any extra marinade that may burn.
+(You want to keep the flavor in the fish, but remove any extra marinade that may burn.)

-Heat a large cast iron skillet over medium-high heat.
+- Heat a large cast iron skillet over medium-high heat.
 Add 2 tablespoons neutral oil.
-If your fillets have skin, place them in the pan skin side down.
-Sear on each side for 4 minutes.
+Sear fish on each side for 4 minutes.
 The sugars in the marinade will create beautiful caramelization, which brings delicious flavor.
 But left unattended, those sugars will go from caramelized to burnt in just a minute.
 So keep an eye on the fish as it sears.

-When the fish is cooked through, serve with steamed white or brown rice and sauteed vegetables.
+- When the fish is cooked through, serve with steamed rice and sauteed vegetables.

 - Prep Time: 10